gaurang1123/WebDev-Baceknd-Notes/06_React/README.md

 ### Handling Form in react
 1. write html and add value and onChange.
 2. create a state to handle value and set value of html to state.
-3. handle state using a function invoked on onChange and use event to get value of element .
+3. handle state using a function invoked on onChange and use event to get value of element.

 IMP --> Dont use single function for different onChange as it will manipulate others value to.